derciosinione/django-redis-pratice/README.md

-# Django and Redis pratice
+# Django and Redis pratices